amare26273424/Reduxjs-React-redux-redux-toolkit/README.md

+The main idea of this project is to use the concepts of reduxjs with the e-commerce

 ## Before you run the project install the packages  using 'npm install'

 ##To login to main page  just click   login button